greenelab/deep-review/sections/03_categorize.md

 for its ability to predict disease progression, intervention recommendation and future risk prediction.
-Nguyen et al. [@doi:10.1109/JBHI.2016.2633963] took a different approach and used word embeddings from EHRs to train a CNN that could detect and pool local clinical motifs to predict unplanned readmission after 6 months, with performance better than the baseline method (Deepr).
+Nguyen et al. [@doi:10.1109/JBHI.2016.2633963] took a different approach and used word embeddings from EHRs to train a CNN that could detect and pool local clinical motifs to predict unplanned readmission after six months, with performance better than the baseline method (Deepr).
 Razavian et al. [@arxiv:1608.00647] used a set of 18 common lab tests to predict disease onset using both CNN and LSTM architectures and demonstrated an improvement over